Will Death of Silver Fix Liberate Precious Metals Markets?

 According to Andrew Caminschi, a researcher at the University of Western Australia, the best you can say of the current London Silver Fixing is that it is ending soon!

-Caminschi authored a new report on daily fixing process and found flaws similar to those he discovered with the daily gold fixing.
-His report on the gold fixing was published last summer and has since been supported by findings of blatant manipulation, including a Barclays trader who was busted for cheating the bank's own customer by tricking prices lower.
+Caminschi authored a new report on the daily fixing process and found flaws similar to those he discovered with the daily gold fixing.
+His report on the gold fixing was published last summer and has since been supported by findings of blatant manipulation, including a Barclays trader who was busted for cheating the bank's customer by tricking prices lower.

 Caminschi analyzed 14 years of market data and found that mine operators and others who sell silver using the benchmark fix price on average get stuck with the lowest price of the day.